derek-knox/Coding-For-Designers/Coding and Visual Design/Elements and Elements.md

 # Elements and Elements

 The elements of visual design are the *primitive* pieces of visual design.
 Though some may argue the exact list, we will use the one below.
 A related set of primitives are listed for programming code though there is not a formal one-to-one mapping.
 A bunch of new terms are introduced here, but don't expect to grasp them all at once.
 We'll continually revisit each throughout the rest of this book.
-Take note of the fundamental and auxiliary groupings.

 <table>
   <tr>